 To complement their formal education, developing academic physician-scientists need postgraduate training, both in the clinic and the laboratory.
 The result is a personally tailored, integrated training program that takes advantage of the strong clinical tradition in the Department of Medicine and the strength of the basic science programs in this department and throughout the Icahn School of Medicine at Mount Sinai.
 Residents are encouraged to continue their training in one of Mount Sinai’s premier fellowship programs, but are given flexibility to apply to other fellowships if desired.

 Candidates with exceptionally strong basic science research credentials, or graduates of MD/PhD and MD/MPH programs, are encouraged to apply to this program.
 Note that the Research Residency has a separate NRMP number from the Categorical Residency Program in Internal Medicine.
-Please contact Alice C. Levine, MD, Director of the Research Residency Program with any questions.
+Please contact Emily Gallagher, MD, PhD, Director of the Research Residency Program with any questions.

 Christiaan DeVries, MD, PhD, Class of 2017